-Eastbound&Down 4 months ago
+Eastbound&Down in Spokane, Washington 6 months ago

 What do you think -- is this company going to survive and thrive?
 Are they looking to expand their staff, or do you think layoffs are inevitable?

 How does Pitney Bowes stack up against the competition?

 I starting working for Pitney Bowes a month ago.
 The only African American in my department.
 I was told that my work was inadequate but was never given proof, worked in a harassing environment and was taunted with racial inappropriate verbage.
 When I was given a written warning.
 I requested that HR or the manager in charge allow me to hear the calls that customers where saying I was not giving good service again, to no avail.
 I brought up the racial comments the manager lied and stated he was not part of the conversation, which he was part of. a week after I stated in written form that the department need diversity classes and that there was no proof of inappropriate calls only heresay and who do I go to since I was the only African American within the department.
 I was let go without any reason.
 I asked why and I was informed that since I did not have my 90 days they can let me go without reason.
 This company has the audacity to promote diversity within thier organization and they have pure "D" grade racist within thier organization.
 "Beware" of working for this company.
 And to add insult to injury I have requested a letter of termination and a copy of the write up where I wrote about the lies and the racially charged words and I still have not heard from Sherry Kinnon.
 Again.
 "BEWARE"

 Mcs Man in Clementon, New Jersey 21 months ago

 I'm an employee at the Pitney Bowes in Philadelphia, which is the mailroom of the law firm Morgan Lewis and Bockius.

 Originally, I feared posting this negative review..
 I mean, This part time job does help me pay the bills.
 However, i would rather quit and go into DEBT than spend one more hour in this extremely toxic, tiring, depressing environment.